How to Treat Depression Without Medication

 If you want to treat depression without medication, you’ve got to get your thought life right.

-The wrong kind of thinking, which I like to call stinkin’ thinkin’, can cause depression.
+Furthermore, he wrong kind of thinking, which I like to call stinkin’ thinkin’, can cause depression.
 Most of us have control over what we choose to think about, and what kind of thoughts we dwell on.
 Sometimes we can get into a rut of negative thinking, and then things spiral downward until we are hopeless.
 If you struggle with stinkin’ thinkin’, I wrote a whole article about it.
 Here’s the link if you would like to learn more:

 How Toxic Emotions Are Making You Sick and How To Detox From Them